All use of 1:1 devices at all Arlington Public Schools are subject to the APS Digital Device Handbook, which is accessible by clicking this link.

 They are not issued to students, and are kept in the classroom, for use in educational technology-integrated lessons designed by the teacher, often in concert with the educational technology administrator, who coaches staff on best- and research-based practices in effective, developmentally-appropriate uses of these devices for learning.
 Students are not permitted to use these devices simply “to play around.”
 Their use in the classroom is circumscribed and intentional.
 Please visit the Parent Media Academy to learn more about this.

 Students in Grade 3 at each school in the Arlington Public Schools are issued an APS-owned, APS-issued iPad.

 In an internal action research student conducted in January and February of 2016-17, on average, these devices are used for instruction an average of 90 minutes each day, across upper grade levels.
+This research was confirmed as consistent in 2019.
+Students in Grade 4, for example, use the devices between 45 and 90 minutes per day, most days.
 They are not used every minute of the day, nor are they allowed to be used, by policy, during:

 - Lunch, to promote prosocial interaction

 - Extended Day, unless specifically granted permission by the teacher and the family to use the device for an academic purpose in a supervised setting (Please see Extended Day below)

 - Reading for pleasure, which must be done using a physical book, as recent research indicates that while many students prefer e-readers, many students’ comprehension performance in non-article text is slightly better on physical paper